Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
-# 2.0.5
+# 2.1.5
 ⨠ ⭐ New branding, same extension, always better!
 "Save My Phind" is now "Save my Chatbot"!
 But it's still exporting your Phind threads, don't worry!

 ⨠ 🚀 Now exports Perplexity threads!
 Click on the extension icon when you're on Perplexity.ai and see the magic happen!

-⨠ 🧩 Some UI progress
-A better integration in the Phind interface.

 ⨠ 💡 Some format bugs solved
-Newlines and special characters inside links won't be a problem anymore.
+Newlines inside links won't be a problem anymore.

 # v1.9.18
 ⨠ 🚀 Fix Basic Search export errors